The Squatter's Daughter (1933 film): Scripting

 Cinesound had originally intended to follow up their successful first feature, On Our Selection (1932) with an adaptation of The Silence of Dean Maitland.
 However they had difficulty finding appropriate actors to play the leads and instead decided to adapt the 1907 play The Squatter's Daughter, which had previously been filmed in 1910.

-Director Ken G. Hall hired novelist E. V. Timms to work on him with the adaptation, but Hall was not happy with the result, so he brought on his old boss, Gayne Dexter, to do a rewrite.
+By December 1932 director Ken G. Hall had hired novelist E. V. Timms to work on him with the adaptation.

+However Hall was not happy with the result, so he brought on his old boss, Gayne Dexter, to do a rewrite.
 A novelisation of the script by Charles Melaun was published in 1933.
+The adaptation made a number of changes from the play, including making the story contemporary, removing comic Aboriginal servants and a plot about bushrangers (due to the bushranger ban).

 Casting

 Jocelyn Howarth was a discovery of director Ken G. Hall.
 She moved to Hollywood and had a career under the name "Constance Worth".
 She was paid £6 a week.

 Grant Lyndsay had previously played the romantic lead in On Our Selection (1932).

 Filming

 Shooting commenced February 1932 at Cinesound's studio in Bondi and on location at Goonoo Goonoo station near Tamworth.
 The bushfire finale was filmed near Wallacia, west of Sydney.
 During this sequence, the crew placed old nitrate film amongst the trees for the fire to burn more fiercely.
 It resulted in extra high flames, although Grant Lyndsay hurt his hand diving into a pool, and Ken Hall and Frank Hurley were singed.
 Jocelyn Howarth was also injured during the making of the movie.

 Filming was scheduled to take ten weeks but because of poor weather it ended up taking eighteen.
 There was additional filming on board a ship a number of months later.